Understanding the differences between SCORM 1.2 and SCORM 2004

 In SCORM 1.2 courses, only one success verb can be reported to an LMS.

 You can choose which success verb is used in your Project's settings.
-See Choosing which SCORM version to use with your course to learn how to do this.
+See Applying the correct tracking mode to your course to learn how to do this.

-A SCORM 1.2 Completed course will report only the learner’s progress to the LMS and use their progress percentage to determine whether they’ve been successful.
+A SCORM 1.2 course using Completed will report only the learner’s progress to the LMS and use their progress percentage to determine whether they’ve been successful.

 A successful learner will receive the Completed success verb.